mkv25-games/LD30/design/tasklist.md

 + Replay feature to see last turn
 + Add number of worlds to player stats bar
 + Add a screen to review all player stats
-+ Add planet owner marker, with conflict marker for multipler owners
++ Add conflict marker to planets with multipler owners

 Free Version Release Work
 -------------------------